khpf88/Lisa-AI-Voice-Assistant/doc/session_summary.md

     *   Resolved `setuptools` version conflict by explicitly adding `setuptools<80` to `requirements.txt`.

 **Outcome:** The TTS pipeline is now optimized for multi-core CPUs, and the application runs without the previously encountered serialization errors, leading to potentially smoother and faster speech output.

+## Session Update: LLM Summarization Logic Refinement

+**Date:** September 7, 2025

+**Summary:** The LLM summarization logic in `main.py` was refined to address truncation issues and improve the conversational quality of responses.
+The previous strict 50-word limit for summarization has been removed.

+**Key Changes:**

+*   The `summarization_prompt` in the `summarize_text` function in `main.py` was modified.
+*   The new prompt aims for concise summarization with enough information for an authentic and close conversational style, without a strict word count.

+**Outcome:** This change is expected to resolve truncation problems for larger LLM responses and enhance the natural flow of conversation.